Paradis (duo): 2016: Recto Verso

 Paradis left Paris for the south of France in 2013 to work on their first album.
 It was originally set for sometime in spring 2015 but the release date was pushed back to give the record time to mature.
 The album is the first recorded by the duo and will be their second release after their new EP with French label Barclay.
 The album, titled Recto Verso, was released in September 2016.
 The album retains Paradis' core elements, merging pop music with the textures of contemporary dance music whilst adding their own melodies and synths to each track.
 The album contains 12 tracks.
 The duo confirmed that there are no collaborative appearances on the record, however the recording and mastering stages of production were aided by Julien Delfaud and Antoine Chabert affiliated with Daft Punk.

 2017: Hiatus and other musical projects

-In 2017, the duo is temporarily on hiatus to focus on other musical projects.
+Since 2017, the duo has been on hiatus to focus on other musical projects.

-Since 2017, Pierre Rousseau is producer and arranger of the musical project Moodoïd spreadheaded by Pablo Padovani.
-He participated, among others, in the album Cité Champagne as well as in the EP PrimaDonna Vol.1.
-In 2019, he performed as additional producer on Metronomy's tracks, "Salted Caramel Ice Cream" and "Lately".
-He also co-composed Nicolas Godin's album Concrete and Glass and worked with him on each of his tracks since 2019.
+In 2017, Pierre Rousseau co-produced songs for the musical project Moodoïd spreadheaded by Pablo Padovani.
+He participated, among others, in the album Cité Champagne.
+In 2019, he contributed additional production on Metronomy's tracks "Salted Caramel Ice Cream" and "Lately".
+He also co-produced Nicolas Godin's album Concrete and Glass and worked with him on each of his tracks since 2019.
 He released his first mini-LP titled Musique sans paroles in 2020 and a second titled Mode par défaut in 2021.

 Simon Mény, now using the name Simon Arcan, released "L'amour fou" in 2019 and appeared in 2020 on the track "Procida", featured on the eponymous album of Victor le Masne, member of Housse de Racket.